 Two arrested after Boulder police break up large party on University Hill

 Jul.
-4—Boulder police arrested two people while breaking up a large Fourth of July party on Monday night on University Hill.
+5—Boulder police arrested two people while breaking up a large Fourth of July party on Monday night on University Hill.

 According to a sergeant with the Boulder Police Department, one person was facing trespassing charges.
 The sergeant did not know what charges the second arrestee could face.
 The ages and genders of the arrested people were not available.